xiangyuan/blog/content/blog/2013/2013-03-08_d3js-xhr-x-requested-with-header.rst

-public: yes
-tags: [d3.js, ajax, django, flask]
-language: en
-summary: How to make AJAX detection used by Django and Flask work with d3.js.

 d3.js and X-Requested-With
 ==========================

+:tags: d3.js, ajax, django, flask
+:language: en
+:summary: How to make AJAX detection used by Django and Flask work with d3.js.

 Most JavaScript frameworks set the `X-Requested-With` HTTP Header to `XMLHttpRequest` when sending non-cross-domain XHR requests.
 Many web